ethersphere/awesome-swarm/README.md

 [SwarmNFT library](https://github.com/igar1991/SwarmNFT) - JavaScript library for creating NFTs on Ethereum-compatible blockchains and storing content on Swarm

+[videoNFT](https://github.com/pabloVoorvaart/videoNFT/) - NFT live streaming with Swarm (winner of EthBerlin3 2022 Freedom to Transact Track)

+[DeBoot](https://github.com/awmacpherson/deboot) - DeBoot is a project to research and implement approaches to bootloading OS images from a decentralized storage network such as Swarm or IPFS.

 ### Miscellaneous

 **[`^ back to top ^`](#)**